Locations:

 How long does granulocytosis last?

-Typically, granulocytosis goes away once the underlying health condition is treated.
+Typically, granulocytosis goes away once you get treatment for the underlying health condition or you stop the medication that’s causing it (if your high levels are a medication side effect).
 This could take a few days to several weeks, depending on your situation.

 Living With